Back to Mordants and Additives

 Related products

-Dispose of spent dyebath in your usual way.
-Down the drain is fine.
+Dispose of spent dyebath in the usual way, most likely down the drain.

 Used as a MORDANT in natural dyeing, which allows the plant pigments to bond with the fibres.

 CAUTION: wear a mask when handling powders.
-Wear gloves when rinsing or handling wet yarns.
+Wear gloves when using iron, as it stains skin easily.
 BEST DONE OUTDOORS or with very good ventilation.
 Avoid breathing fumes.

 Used as a MORDANT in natural dyeing, which allows the plant pigments to bond with the fibres.

-TO USE: weigh the dry fibre.
-Calculate mordant required for 2% WOF (weight of fibre) and white vinegar at 40ml per 100g fibre.
-Weigh copper and dissolve in hot water.
-Fill pot with sufficient water for the fibre to move, add copper, vinegar and stir.
+TO USE: Weigh fibre.
+Calculate mordant required for .5 to 2% WOF (weight of fibre).
+Weigh tin and dissolve in hot water.
+Fill pot with sufficient water for the fibre to move, add tin and stir.
 Enter fibre.
-Bring to 180-200 deg F and hold 1 hour.
+Bring to 180-200°F and hold 1 hour.
 Stir yarns frequently.
-Cool overnight, then wash well.
-Dye fibre immediately or dry for later use.
-These directions that include vinegar are recommended by Jenny Dean in her various natural dye books.
-Older recipes tend to use 8% copper sulphate all by itself, as a premordant.
+Cool, remove fibre and wash well.
+Dye immediately or dry for later.
+Some dyers add cream of tartar at 5-10% WOF with tin.

 CAUTION: wear a mask when handling powders.
-Wear gloves when using copper, particularly when rinsing or handling wet yarns as can be absorbed by the skin.
+Wear gloves when using tin, as it can be absorbed by the skin.
 BEST DONE OUTDOORS or with very good ventilation.
 Avoid breathing fumes.